What is a Content Security Policy (CSP)?

 - Content Security Policy Examples

-Why do I need a CSP?
+Why do I need a Content Security Policy?

 XSS attacks happen when an attacker is able to compromise an unprotected website by injecting malicious code.
 When a user tries to interact with the site, the malicious script executes in the user’s browser, giving the attacker access to the victim’s interactions with the site, like login information etc.

-How do I set up a CSP?
+How to set up a Content Security Policy

 Step 1 – Define your CSP